Quantifying Interstellar Extinction at High Galactic Latitudes: Methods

 \section{Methods}

-Models of stellar evolution demonstrate that, to first order, a star's measurable properties are determined by its initial mass ${m}$, initial metallicity $[Fe/H]$, and age $a$, particularly for stars evolving along the main sequence of the Hertzsprung-Russell (HR) diagram where our understanding of stellar evolution is the most robust.
+Models of stellar evolution demonstrate that a star's first-order measurable properties are determined by its initial mass ${m}$, initial metallicity $[Fe/H]$, and age $a$, particularly for stars evolving along the main sequence of the Hertzsprung-Russell (HR) diagram where our understanding of stellar evolution is the most robust.
 In this paper, the initial mass and metallicity are given as multiples of the solar values, and age is defined in years.
-Given an initial value of mass and metallicity, stellar evolution codes can evolve a stellar model until it reaches a desired age, predicting other stellar parameters such as the effective temperature ($T_{\text{eff}}$), radius ($R$) or the log surface gravity $\log(g)$, for example.
+Given an initial value of mass and metallicity, stellar evolution codes evolve a stellar model until it reaches a desired age, predicting other stellar parameters such as the effective temperature ($T_{\text{eff}}$), radius ($R$) or the log surface gravity $\log(g)$, for example.
 We define our model parameters as $d$, $A_0$, $ R_V $, and $\boldsymbol\theta = ({m},[Fe/H],\log(a))$, where $d$ is the radial distance in parsecs, $A_0$ is the monochromatic extinction at $541.4$ nm, (approximately the centre of the $V$ band) and $R_V=A_V/(A_B-A_V)$ is the total-to-selective extinction parameter.

 Throughout, we will refer to $A_0$ as the extinction (or the extinction parameter) and $R_V$ will be referred to as the total-to-selective extinction.
-We propose a forward model which, given a sample of $\boldsymbol\theta$, $d$, $R_V$ and $A_0$, predicts the apparent magnitudes from Gaia, 2MASS and ALLWISE (or indeed any other survey which we can define) and parallax.
+We propose a forward model which, given a sample of $\boldsymbol\theta$, $d$, $R_V$ and $A_0$, predicts the apparent magnitudes (from the Gaia, 2MASS and ALLWISE passbands) and parallax.
 Moreover, we allow for the use of spectroscopic constraints of stellar parameters by assuming a Gaussian error on the spectroscopic constraint.
 By comparing this against a dataset of noisy photometric and parallax measurements we infer the stellar parameters by computing the posterior distribution on a star-by-star case.

-The model we propose, in essence, fits a synthetic SED to observe photometric observations using the passband definitions.
-However, from the atmospheric parameters alone we cannot uniquely define an absolute magnitude. \cite{2011MNRAS.411..435B} shows that using an astrophysical HR diagram prior is useful in generating absolute magnitudes and reconstructing stellar parameters.
-Similar to \cite{gspphot} we use isochrones to define self-consistent stellar parameters and select a region of the HR diagram where these models are the most accurate.
-Moreover, the stellar radius parameter is degenerate with the effective temperature when using broadband photometry (Appendix \ref{sed_fit}) and using stellar evolution codes will give values of the stellar radius consistent with stellar evolution theory.